CoinAge-DAO/Solari/doc/assets-attribution.md

 ### Info
 * Designer: Jonas Schnelli
-* Bitcoin Icon: (based on the original solari logo from Bitboy)
+* Solari Icon: (based on the original solari logo from Bitboy)
 * Some icons are based on Stephan Hutchings Typicons (these are under CC BY-SA license)
 * License: MIT